-EMBO Press is a new, editorially independent publishing platform for the development of EMBO scientific publications.
+EMBO Press is an editorially independent publishing platform for the development of EMBO scientific publications.
 EMBO Press represents the policies and practices of the four EMBO scientific publications that serve the global life science community:

 The four journals of EMBO Press publish important advances in the life sciences from around the globe, ranging from computational, synthetic and systems biology to molecular medicine.

 All papers selected for publication have passed a transparent and fair editorial peer-review process that ensures a reliable scientific literature.
 The EMBO peer review process relies on subject experts, academic advisors and dedicated editors.
 These focus on the evaluation of the quality and strength of the data presented and the veracity of the claims based on this data.